We're glad that you're interested in applying to Dickinson College! This page contains valuable information that will help you with your application.

 - Early Decision allows you to declare Dickinson as your first choice and enter the admission process early, enjoying a review process focused on your individual merits rather than the strengths of the larger pool.

 - Regular Decision is our largest pool and candidates are admitted ubased on how competitive they are within the overall applicant pool as well as their demonstration of fit with Dickinson.

 High School Preparation

-The minimum requirement for entrance to Dickinson is the satisfactory completion of a secondary-school program of at least 16 units, including four units of English, two (preferably three) units of one foreign language, three units of natural science (at least two with labs), two units of social science and three units of college-preparatory mathematics.
+The minimum requirement for entrance to Dickinson is the satisfactory completion of a secondary-school program of at least 16 units, including four units of English, three units of natural science (at least two with labs), two units of social science and three units of college-preparatory mathematics.
+Two units of one world language is preferred, but not required.
 The remaining units should be within these academic areas.
-Most applicants to Dickinson offer more than the minimal requirements.
+Most applicants to Dickinson complete more than the minimum requirements.
 This requirement can be met with an official secondary school transcript or GED (must include a completion date).

-The college has established requirements for the degree that each student must meet in order to graduate from Dickinson College.
+Dickinson has established requirements for the degree that each student must meet in order to graduate.
 It is incumbent on prospective students to familiarize themselves with these requirements when considering whether to apply or enroll at Dickinson.
-Degree requirements, including foreign language, are fundamental to the College's mission.
-Because they are fundamental to Dickinson's view of a liberal arts education, they will not be waived for any student.
+Degree requirements, including foreign language, are fundamental to the college's mission.
+Because they are fundamental to Dickinson's view of a broad-based, global education, they will not be waived for any student.